 ADMISSION REQUIREMENTS AND SPECIAL CONDITIONS: Students must meet JTCC admission requirements.
-Students must also complete placement tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
+Students may need to complete placement tests in English and mathematics.
+Visit www.jtcc.edu/placement for all course placement options.
 If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should see a counselor and returning students their advisor for more information.
 To be eligible to begin taking EMS courses, students are required to have transcripts of previous high school and college courses sent to John Tyler Community College, and apply for admission to the program.
 Per Virginia OEMS Regulation students must be a minimum of 18 years of age at the beginning of any ALS certification program and hold, at a minimum, a high school or general equivalency diploma.